clue/reactphp-ami/README.md

         // client connected (and authenticated)
     },
     function (Exception $e) {
-        // an error occured while trying to connect or authorize client }
+        // an error occurred while trying to connect or authorize client }
 );
 ```